 If you have other people who will be either just viewing the project’s progress or participate in sessions and make light edits to maps and personas, you can use direct sharing — you don't need a paid account for them!
 And if you want someone to have view-only access to all projects in your workspace, you can assign them a Viewer role — you won’t be charged for Viewers and can have as many of them as needed.

 It will also make more sense to rename the Personal Workspace to Team Workspace to make it easier for the other folks to locate the right workspace once they join.

 3. Once you upgraded the workspace, you can start inviting your teammates.
-Be cautious to keep the number of invitees the Contributor role within the range of the number of users you stated when upgrading your account.
+Be cautious to keep the number of invitees to the Contributor role within the range of the number of users you stated when upgrading your account.
 If you go over that range, you will be automatically charged for every new Contributor.
-Note that PRO workspaces can have as many users with the charge-free Viewer role as needed.
+Note that paid workspaces can have as many users with the charge-free Viewer role as needed.